 ABOUT THE PROGRAM

-Special Care Counselling is a three-year pre-university DEC or workforce preparation program.
-It allows the student to acquire the knowledge, skills, and abilities that are necessary to exercise the profession of a special care counselor or a specialized educator.
-Or, the student may advance to university studies in a related field.
+The DEC in Special Care Counselling is a three-year pre-university or workforce preparation program.
+It allows the student to acquire the knowledge, skills, and abilities that are necessary to exercise the profession of a Special Education Technician.
+Alternatively, the student also has the option of advancing to university studies in a related field.

 Graduates of this program will be able to work with people who have different problems that cause maladjustment to social inclusion or people with physical and psychological disabilities, behavior problems, or disorders linked to mental and health-related disorders.
 This program will teach students to create interventions that may be adapted to all age groups, whether they target children, teenagers, adults, or seniors.

-The role of a specialized educator is to analyze and evaluate the problem of the person involved in the family and his or her community, to develop a suitable intervention plan, and make individual or group interventions.
+The role of a Special Education Technician, or a SET, is to analyze and evaluate the problem of the person involved in the family and his or her community, to develop a suitable intervention plan, and make individual or group interventions.
 These activities are based on the situations of everyday life to improve communication as well as every dimension of the life of the person in difficulty (emotional, social, cognitive, psychomotor, morale, etc.).

-The specialized educator will work closely with resource persons in the health and social services as well as education and community organizations.
+The SET will work closely with resource persons in the health and social services as well as education and community organizations.
 The personal development of the student, their understanding of human problems and of their social environment, their capacity to provide quality interaction, their knowledge of the approaches, and their adequate control of the intervention process are at the heart of the training offered and are part of the program goals.